 Figure S1.
-Bayesian inference majority rule consensus phylogeny pruned to include one tip per species, from a full analysis of 90 terminals using seven gene regions (modified from Kahnt et al. 2016).
+Bayesian inference majority rule consensus phylogeny pruned to include one tip per species, from a full analysis of 90 terminals using seven gene regions (modified from [15]).
 Posterior probabilities are shown.
 Rediviva is rendered paraphyletic by the inclusion of Redivivoides.
 The sister group genus Melitta is drawn with a truncated branch leading to Rediviva.
 The units of branch length are nucleotide substitutions per site.

 Figure S2.
-Histogram of the number of species of interaction partners observed across 26 Rediviva species and 97 species of oil-secreting plants (figure 3).
+A diagram of body length evolution in Rediviva.
+Lines represent relatedness and the position of species along the Y-axis represent foreleg length (mm).
+Ancestral states are maximum likelihood estimations with considerable uncertainty.

 Figure S3.
+Histogram of the number of species of interaction partners observed in a network of 26 Rediviva species and 97 species of oil-secreting plants (figure 3 of the printed article).

-Rediviva trait-environment correlation and trait-trait allometry. (a) The relationship between female leg length and average floral tube length of the interacting oil-secreting plants. (b) The relationship between body length and floral tube length. (c) The relationship between leg length and body length.
+Figure S4.
+Rediviva trait-environment correlation and trait-trait allometry. (a) The relationship between female leg length and average floral spur length of the interacting oil-secreting plants. (b) The relationship between body length and floral spur length. (c) The relationship between leg length and body length.
 The data are for the subset of 19 Rediviva species included in the phylogeny.

-Figure S4.
-Phylogenetically independent contrasts between sister clades of Rediviva in (a) female leg length, (b) female body length, and (c) average floral tube length of the interacting oil-secreting plants.
+Figure S5.
+Phylogenetically independent contrasts between sister clades of Rediviva in (a) female leg length, (b) female body length, and (c) average floral spur length of the interacting oil-secreting plants.
 All units are mm.

+Figure S6.
+Evolutionary change in leg length in Rediviva is associated with change in the selective environment imposed by long-spurred flowers.
+Evolutionary change in body size explains additional variation in leg length evolution.
+The analysis is identical to that presented in figure 5 of the printed article, but with contrasts at internal nodes excluded.
+Thus, the data points represent phylogenetically independent contrasts between the seven Rediviva sister species pairs only (figure S5).
+The linear model prediction (table S3) is represented by a plane, which is linked to the data points by vertical lines.